Dev-ManishTomar/decky-wake-tv/README.md

 1. Polls `/dev/input/event*` every 3 seconds for gamepad-capable devices
 2. Classifies each device as built-in or external by resolving its sysfs path to a USB bus port
-3. When an external gamepad is detected, the built-in controller's USB port is unbound (`/sys/bus/usb/drivers/usb/unbind`)
+3. When an external gamepad is detected, the built-in controller's virtual gamepad is removed via InputPlumber's D-Bus API (`SetTargetDevices` empty on the built-in CompositeDevice)
+4. InputPlumber's `ManageAllDevices` is enabled so the external controller is absorbed and emulated as Xbox Elite (`xbox-elite` target type), providing back paddle and full button support
-4. When all external gamepads are disconnected, the built-in controller is re-enabled (`/sys/bus/usb/drivers/usb/bind`)
+5. When all external gamepads are disconnected, the built-in controller is restored and `ManageAllDevices` is reverted
-5. On plugin startup/shutdown, the built-in controller is always re-enabled as a safety net
+6. On plugin startup/shutdown, the built-in controller is always re-enabled as a safety net

-This uses the same sudoers rules as the external gamepad fix — no additional system setup required.
+Requires the polkit rule (section 2 of System Setup).
 Works with USB dongles, wired controllers, and Bluetooth gamepads.

 ### On Gamepad Guide Button Press (While Awake)